PostHog/posthog.com/contents/docs/experiments/no-code-web-experiments.md

   - feature flags
 ---

-PostHog's no-code web experiments allow you to test experiments that modify your website without writing a single line of code.
+PostHog's no-code web experiments allow you to run A/B tests, multivariate tests, and other experiments that modify your website without writing a single line of code.
-Verify your web experiment without launching it by using the **preview variant** button and confirm that everything works as expected.
+Build your web experiment with the PostHog toolbar, our no-code tool, and then use the **preview variant** button to verify that everything works as expected.

 #### Our experiment and what we need